 Imagine the light reflecting off the water surface creating a gorgeous mirror effect.
 Imagine the walls of the caves reflecting the green, orange, and purple colours of the underwater flora.
 Think of the bluest, clearest water imaginable that feels almost surreal observed from afar.

 Once you are ready to experience it all up close, there are plenty of traditional fishing boats ready to take you on a cave tour.
-It costs €8 for adults and €4 for children – the trip lasts around 20 minutes, but I could easily spend more time on the boat listening to the fisherman’s stories about this place.
+At the time of our visit, it cost €8 for adults and €4 for children.
+The trip lasted around 20 minutes, but I could easily spend more time on the boat listening to the fisherman’s stories about this place.